WordPress/gutenberg/packages/interactivity/docs/1-getting-started.md

 At this point you should be able to insert the "My First Interactive Block" block into any post, and see how it behaves in the frontend when published.

 > **Note**
-> We recommend you to also check the [API Reference](./2-api-reference.md) docs for your exploration
+> We recommend you to also check the [API Reference](./2-api-reference.md) docs for your first exploration of the Interactivity API

 ## Requirements of the Interactivity API